-Disclosure: This post contains affiliate links, including Amazon affiliate links.
-A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
+Disclosure: This packing tips post contains affiliate links, including Amazon affiliate links.
+A purchase/click through one of these links may result in a small commission paid to us at no additional cost to you.
 All opinions are our own.

 What Are Packing Cubes?

 Once you pack them up, they can be easily added to your suitcase.
 In addition, you can usually take them right from your suitcase to the dresser drawers in your hotel room.
 That way, your clothing will never directly touch the hotel drawers and it’s a big time saver.